Cy

 Andrew Clark

 Andrew brings to the Board a detailed understanding of the FE sector in Wales.
-With a background in finance and accounting, he recently retired from a long career in Welsh Government where his most recent roles included leading on employability, careers and FE policy.
-He serves as an independent member of the Audit Wales, Audit & Risk Assurance Committee.
-Andrew is Governor with responsibility for Information Governance.
+With a background in finance and accounting, he had a long career in Welsh Government where his most recent roles included leading on employability, careers and FE policy.
+Andrew is Link Governor for Information Governance.

 Delyth Evans